-There is one area in which a simplification is made in the calculation of the SCR, that is to assume that the risk mitigating effect of CIL's reinsurance in the 1-in-200 one-year event will split between reinsurers in proportion to the recoverables in the best estimate technical provisions, in accordance with Article 107 of the Delegated Acts.
-Given the significant portion of CIL's reinsurance is quota shares, and the vast majority of CIL's reinsurers have very strong credit ratings, this is considered a reasonable approximation.
+There are two areas in which a simplification is made in the calculation of the SCR:

+- The first is to assume that the risk mitigating effect of CIL's reinsurance in the 1-in-200 one-year event will split between reinsurers in proportion to the recoverables in the best estimate technical provisions, in accordance with Article 107 of the Delegated Acts.
+Given the significant portion of CIL's reinsurance is quota shares, and the vast majority of CIL's reinsurers have very strong credit ratings, this is considered a reasonable approximation. - The second is to use the prescribed simplification to allow for market risk on collateral supporting CIL's reinsurance recoveries, noting that a sensitivity test comparing this simplification to the detailed calculation has been carried out and demonstrated to be immaterial to the SCR, so this is considered a reasonable approximation.

-Non-life Underwriting Risk
+Non-life underwriting risk

-Non-life Underwriting Risk is the largest component of the SCR.
-Table E.7 below sets out the components of the Nonlife Underwriting Risk charge.
+Non-life underwriting risk is the largest component of the SCR.
+Table E.7 below sets out the components of the non-life underwriting risk charge.

-Table E.7 - Diversified Non-life Underwriting Risk
+Table E.7 - Diversified non-life underwriting risk

-Solvency II Value 2022 \$000s 2021 \$000s
+Solvency II Value 2023 \$000s 2022 \$000s

-Premium and reserve risk 340,061 243,215
+Premium and Reserve risk 486,662 340,061

-Catastrophe risk 571,875 490,755
+Catastrophe risk 828,731 571,875

-Lapse risk 67,829 51,641
+Lapse risk 95,424 67,829

-Undiversified non-life underwriting risk 979,765 785,611
+Undiversified non-life underwriting risk 1,410,817 979,765

-Diversification credit (241,850) (183,664)
+Diversification credit (345,736) (241,850)

-Diversified non-life underwriting risk 737,915 601,947
+Diversified non-life underwriting risk 1,065,081 737,915

-The largest component of the Non-life Underwriting Risk charge is 'Catastrophe Risk' which reflects the risk of catastrophe events occurring that impact CIL's inwards business.
+The largest component of the Non-life underwriting risk charge is 'Catastrophe Risk' which reflects the risk of catastrophe events occurring that impact CIL's inwards business.
 CIL has written business across a variety of lines of business that are exposed to catastrophe events.
-The reinsurance program purchased by CIL acts to significantly mitigate the impact of this on the overall capital requirement.
+The reinsurance programme purchased by CIL acts to significantly mitigate the impact of this on the overall capital requirement.

-The other significant component of the Non-life Underwriting Risk charge is 'Premium and Reserve Risk', which reflects the risks that:
+The other significant component of the Non-life underwriting risk charge is 'Premium and Reserve Risk', which reflects the risks that: